whateveritech/libqct/README.md

 - bigger size compered lz77 compression(but slower).
 - not supported by any opreting system or hardware yet.
 ## Licence
-qct is a open format and libqct is GNU GPL licensed
+QCT is a open format and libqct is GNU GPL licensed